Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Arrive in Tel Aviv and check into your hotel.
 As Israel's second largest city and its economic hub, Tel Aviv has a lot to offer.

-In the afternoon, take part in a guided walking tour to explore the rich history of Old Jaffa.
+In the afternoon, take part in a guided walking tour to explore the rich history of Old Jaffa district.
 Jaffa is considered one of the oldest port cities in the world, with a history that spans more than 4,000 years.
-This part of the city features a labyrinth of narrow cobblestone streets filled with art galleries, craft shops, and cozy cafés.
+This part of the city is a network of narrow cobblestone streets filled with art galleries, craft shops, and charming cafés.

-After the tour head to the beach for some relaxing time.
+After the tour head to the Tel Aviv Beach for some relaxing time.
+You could also have a nice stroll along the shoreline.
 End your day with a delicious dinner at one of the lovely Israeli restaurants nearby.

 Best area to stay in Tel Aviv: Best location to book your stay in Tel Aviv is the City Center area.